Plant Schedules: Getting Started

 To show your color plant symbols in the schedule, run a new Plant Schedule while Color Render is turned on.
 That schedule will include color versions of your plant symbols.

-When running the schedule, select either Symbol or Both for the plant types whose symbols you want to display – trees, shrubs, shrub areas, and groundcovers.
+When running the schedule, select the Symbol option for the plant types whose symbols you want to display – Trees, Shrubs, Shrub Areas, and Groundcovers.

 If you have an existing schedule that already shows 2D (black-and-white) plant symbols, you can simply regenerate that schedule.
 The symbols will be replaced with the color versions.